sam1425/sam1425/README.md

 now that you are already here take a cup of coffe and read some of theese phrases

-in self improvement you do not acomplish something reading a book or looking for the next video you just got better at convinsing yourself that you have
+in self improvement you do not acomplish anything by reading a book or looking for the next video to watch you just got better at convinsing yourself that you have

 - ⚡ Fun fact: ...
 -->